CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Jul 31, 2025

 Continued Rent Payments: Additional months of rent payments represent a sunk cost with no equity building.

-If the Federal Reserve implements only one rate cut in October 2025, mortgage rates might decline more gradually.
+If the Federal Reserve continues its measured approach to easing, mortgage rates might decline slowly.
 This scenario suggests:

-A more aggressive Fed approach with two cuts could accelerate rate declines:
+A more aggressive Fed approach with multiple cuts could accelerate rate declines:

-If inflation persists and the Fed maintains current rates:
+If inflation proves stickier than expected and the Fed pauses:

 Our analysis reveals several critical insights:

-Price Appreciation Impact: The 2.6% annual home price appreciation significantly affects the break-even calculation.
-(Nevada County Mortgage) Higher purchase prices in 2026 partially offset the benefit of lower rates.
+Price Appreciation Impact: Moderate home price appreciation significantly affects the break-even calculation.
+(NAR) Higher purchase prices in 2027 partially offset the benefit of lower rates.

 Chestnut Advantage: The consistent 0.5 percentage point discount from Chestnut’s AI technology applies to both scenarios, maintaining our competitive advantage regardless of timing.
 (Chestnut Mortgage)